 Prices are as follows:

 Because this is a popular service (especially in high season), it’s a good idea to book your ticket in advance.
-You can check out the timetable and book your ride here.
+For up to date information on ferries from Cancun to Isla Mujeres, to check out the timetable and book your ride, click here.

 How to get to Puerto Juarez

 You will find Puerto Juarez Ferry terminal 3.5 km (2.1 miles) from downtown Cancun.
-You can get there by taxi – it should not cost you more than MXN 100 (that’s $5 USD) – but make sure you agree on the price before you head off.
+You can get there by taxi – it should not cost you more than MXN 120 (that’s around $6 USD) – but make sure you agree on the price before you head off.

 Alternatively, bus R1 runs from downtown and costs around MXN 20 ($1 USD).
 Make sure to let the driver know where you need to get off!